xfarrow/javascript-tutorials/async-await/README.md

 programming.

-When we say JavaScript is single-threaded, we mean that we cannot write multithread code without using JavaScript APIs.
+When we say JavaScript is single-threaded, we mean that we cannot write multithread/concurrent code without using JavaScript APIs.
 In fact, despite for us it appears single-threaded, it takes advantage of the `libuv` library, allowing the engine to be effectively multithread.

+Another way to put it is that we have one and only one Call Stack.

 In order to do that, JavaScript uses
 * The libuv APIs which allow multithreading